 The proper stage of sleep can include a cool, dark location that contains a sound machine or sound-free depending on the preference of the individual.
 Establishing a regular time to go to sleep and to wake up, even on weekends and holidays, is important as well.

-Investing in an alarm separate from a cell phone can also help create an environment of less distractions.
+Investing in an alarm separate from a cell phone can also help create an environment of fewer distractions.
 If you’ve taken these steps to improve your sleep but are still feeling low on energy during the day, you may suffer from sleep apnea along with your hypothyroidism.